 We have also applied for a number of trademarks and service marks to further protect the proprietary position of our products.
-We own 25 registered trademarks and service marks in the United States and 29 registered trademarks and service marks in other countries.
-We also have 13 pending trademark and service mark applications in the United States and 11 pending trademark and service mark applications in other countries.
+We own 18 registered trademarks and service marks in other countries.
+We also have 9 pending trademark and service mark applications in the United States and 11 pending trademark and service mark applications in other countries.
 We also rely on our trade secrets and those of our licensors, as well as other unpatented proprietary information, to protect our products.
 To the extent that our products have a competitive edge as a result of our reliance on trade secrets and unpatented know-how, our competitive position may be compromised if others independently develop products using the same or similar technologies or trade secrets.
 We seek to protect our trade secrets and proprietary knowledge in part through confidentiality agreements with our employees, consultants, advisors and collaboration partners.
-Nevertheless, these agreements may not effectively prevent disclosure of our confidential information and may not provide us with an adequate remedy in the event of unauthorized disclosure of our confidential information.
+Nevertheless, these agreements may not effectively prevent disclosure of our confidential information.
 If our employees, consultants, advisors or collaboration partners develop inventions or processes independently or jointly with us that may be applicable to our products under development, disputes may arise about ownership or proprietary rights to those inventions and processes.
 Such inventions and processes will not necessarily become our property, but may remain the property of those third parties or their employers.
 Protracted and costly litigation could be necessary to enforce and determine the scope of our proprietary rights.
 Failure to obtain or maintain patent and trade secret protection, for any reason, could have a material adverse effect on our business.